qball1809/App-Store/Installation.md

 * Make sure, that it ends up in a directory named WebTools.bundle (And **NOT WebTools.bundle-master**)
 * Make sure, that there's a directory just below the above mentioned, named "Contents".
 If not, then you might be one directory to high!

+**## IF Media Server is on Windows**
+If your Plex Media server is running on Windows, you now has to located the file named "RightClick_Me_And_Select_Run_As_Administrator.cmd" in the WebTools.bundle directory, right-click on it, and select "Run as Administrator"

 Then wait 2 min. and then refresh the Plex Web Admin interface, and if WebTools doesn't show as a Channel. then restart your Plex Media Server